dngoins/CTI-Course/Lab-Steps/LAB_16_05_Bandook_KillChain.md

 **Steps:**

 1. Visit [https://www.malware-traffic-analysis.net/2023/08/01/index.html](https://www.malware-traffic-analysis.net/2023/08/01/index.html)
-2. Download the ZIP archive containing the PCAP and password ("infected_20230801").
+2. Download the ZIP archive containing the PCAP and password ("infected").
 3. Extract the contents and open the `.pcap` file in **Wireshark**.

 ---